Victorian jewellery

-Victorian jewellery originated in England.
-Victorian jewellery was produced during the reign of Queen Victoria, whose reign lasted from 1837 to 1901.
+Victorian jewellery originated in England; it was produced during the Victoria era, when Queen Victoria reigned from 1837 to 1901.
 Queen Victoria was an influential figure who established the different trends in Victorian jewellery.
-The amount of jewellery acquired throughout the Victorian era established a person’s identity and status.
-Within the Victorian period, jewellery consisted of a diverse variety of styles and fashions.
-These periods can be categorised into three distinct timeframes: The Romantic period, the Grand period and the Aesthetic period.
+The amount of jewellery acquired throughout the era established a person's identity and status.

+Victorian jewellery included a diverse variety of styles and fashions.
+These phases can be categorised into three distinct periods: the Romantic, Grand, and Aesthetic periods.

 Identity and status

-The role of jewellery within Victorian culture was important in determining a person’s identity and social status.
+The role of jewellery within Victorian culture was important in determining a person's identity and social status.
 The Western world has often objectified jewels as aesthetic objects that are highly desired.
 Jewels are much sought after due to their association with respectability, class prestige, monetary value and current trends within society.
 Additionally, given its status, jewellery was viewed as a commodity that contributed to Victorian capitalism.
-A person’s status in society could be demonstrated by wearing jewellery.
-Consumerism was crucial in prompting the purchasing of different types of jewels, which were able to determine a person’s wealth and social class.
+A person's status in society could be demonstrated by wearing jewellery.
+Consumerism was crucial in prompting the purchasing of different types of jewels, which were able to determine a person's wealth and social class.
 Due to the financial value of jewels, lower classes could not afford to keep up with this fashion trend.
 If a woman did not wear jewellery, it was assumed it was because she was unable to afford it due to her position in the working class.
 Due to such a large demand for particular jewels, rapid manufacturing assisted in producing jewels.
 The imitation of these particular jewels were made more affordable for middle class people.
 During the Victorian era, jewels were mostly worn by women.
-It was unconventional for men to wear jewels given jewels were considered a feminine object.
+It was unconventional for men to wear jewels, given jewels were considered a feminine object.
 Women that wore jewels were considered an object of beauty.
 Although men did not wear jewels, men commonly gifted jewels to a woman they admired.